 #GivingTuesday is a prime opportunity to activate your audience and create a platform for your constituency to share your work.
 It can turn your social media followers into evangelists and maybe even convince them to become donors.

 That said, while #GivingTuesday may be a part of your year-end appeal campaign, it shouldn’t be your whole year-end campaign.
-In other words, don’t rely on this one-day donation drive to bring in the bulk of your donations for the season and don’t use it to secure high-level gifts from your major donors who require a much more personal touch.
+In other words, don’t rely on this one-day donation drive to bring in the bulk of your donations for the season, and don’t use it to secure high-level gifts from your major donors who require a much more personal touch.

 What does this mean in translation?
 Take care that you don’t sink a ton of your time into producing a #GivingTuesday campaign.
-Keep it simple, fun and look at it as just one facet of your overall year-end appeal.
+Keep it simple, fun, and look at it as just one facet of your overall year-end appeal.

 How to participate.

 At its heart, #GivingTuesday is about generosity and engagement, in whatever form best suits you and your work.
-You do not need to join a particular group or use a specific fundraising tool to participate in #GivingTuesday, though plenty of those exist.
+You do not need to join a particular group or use a specific fundraising tool to participate in #GivingTuesday, though plenty of those exists.
 To keep it simple, you could launch your #GivingTuesday campaign straight from your social media with a link back to your website, which is how we are going to start.